Sidorenko Hypergraphs and Random Tur\'an Numbers: Introduction

-where $K_r^r$ is the $r$-graph consisting of a single edge. \end{defn} This bound is asymptotically best possible by considering random hypergraphs.
+where $K_r^r$ is the $r$-graph consisting of a single edge. \end{defn} This bound is also asymptotically best possible by considering random hypergraphs.
 Observe that if $F$ is not $r$-partite, then $F$ is not Sidorenko (due to $H=K_r^r$, for example).
 As such, it suffices to only consider $r$-partite $r$-graphs when discussing Sidorenko hypergraphs.
-In particular, for $r=2$ Sidorenko famously conjectured the following. \begin{conj}[Sidorenko's Conjecture \cite{Sidorenko1991Inequalities,Sidorenko1993Acorrelation}] Every bipartite graph is Sidorenko. \end{conj} A large body of literature is dedicated towards Sidorenko's conjecture~\cite{conlon2010approximate,conlon2017finite,conlon2018sidorenko,conlon2018some,coregliano2021biregularity,fox2017local,hatami2010graph,kim2016two,li2011logarithimic,lovasz2011subgraph,szegedy2014information}, but overall this problem remains very wide open.

 It is known that Sidorenko's conjecture does not extend to hypergraphs.
 In particular, Sidorenko~\cite{Sidorenko1993Acorrelation} showed that $r$-uniform loose triangles (see \Cref{def:expand}) are not Sidorenko for $r\ge 3$.
 Because of this, there seems to have been relatively little interest in studying which $r$-graphs are Sidorenko.
-This changed very recently with the work of Conlon, Lee, and Sidorenko \cite{conlon2023extremal} who showed the following connection between non-Sidorenko hypergraphs and Tur\'an numbers.
+This changed very recently with the work of Conlon, Lee, and Sidorenko \cite{conlon2023extremal} who showed the following surprising connection between non-Sidorenko hypergraphs and Tur\'an numbers.
 Here we recall that the \textit{Tur\'an number} $\ex(n,F)$ of an $r$-graph $F$ is the maximum number of edges that an $n$-vertex $F$-free $r$-graph can have.

 \begin{thm}[\cite{conlon2023extremal}] If $F$ is not Sidorenko, then there exists $c=c(F)$ such that